zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/3teardown/teardown.md

-# Teardown Your Oracle Siebel Environment
+# Teardown Your Oracle PeopleSoft Environment

 ## Introduction
-In this lab we will destroy your Siebel environment by deleting all the resources we created in OCI.
+In this lab, we will decommission the PeopleSoft environment by deleting all the resources we created in OCI.

 Estimated Time: 15 minutes

 ### Objectives
-* Delete your Siebel virtual machine
+* Delete your PeopleSoft virtual machine
 * Destroy OCI Resources

 ### Prerequisites
 * Tenancy Admin User
 * Tenancy Admin Password

-## Task 1: Delete the Siebel Virtual Machine In OCI
+## Task 1: Delete the PeopleSoft Virtual Machine In OCI

 1. Navigate to the OCI home page.